TritonDataCenter/manta/README.md

 To learn about installing and operating your own Manta deployment, see the Manta Operator's Guide.

-Manta is designed to store amounts of data storage and support arbitrary computation on that data.
+Manta is designed to store arbitrary amounts of data storage and support arbitrary computation on that data.
 The intended use-cases are wide-ranging:

 * web assets (e.g., images, HTML and CSS files, and so on), with the ability to convert or resize images without copying any data out of Manta